ram2211998/FinTech-Finder-Cryptocurrency-Wallet/README.md

 pip install bip44

 ```
 ## Transaction Verification

 The following section shows the results of a successful Ethereum wallet transaction.
-For our example transaction, we compensated Jo for four hours.

 ## Current Address Balance